Dry Socket Pain: What Are the Causes and How to Deal With It

 When a tooth is extracted, it’s not uncommon to experience some mild pain at the extraction site.

 The same rules apply to dry sockets, however, the pain tends to get worse if left untreated.
 It is also possible to have a dry socket and not experience any pain at all, at first.
+The pain caused by dry socket can start to emerge a few days after the extraction.

 Other than pain, an unattended dry socket can also lead to: